tthorntone/AdNauseam-Wiki/Launch-and-filter-lists-load-performance.md

 ![Figure 3](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/benchmarks/filters-load-performance-0.8.9.0.png)

 A compiled filter lists is made of a sequence of _atomic_ filter, i.e. a filter which is not composite.
 ABP-compatible filter syntax allows the creation of composite filters, i.e. filter declarations which really represents many filters.
-For example:
+For example, a raw filter found in _EasyList_:

+    /advertisers.$image,script,subdocument

+From µBlock's point of view, this is really three separate filters:

+    /advertisers.$image
+    /advertisers.$script
+    /advertisers.$subdocument

+It can quickly get more complicated (just added the domain filter option for demonstration purpose):

+    /advertisers.$image,script,subdocument,domain=example.com|whatever.org

+Translate internally into:

+    /advertisers.$image,domain=example.com
+    /advertisers.$script,domain=example.com
+    /advertisers.$subdocument,domain=example.com
+    /advertisers.$image,domain=whatever.org
+    /advertisers.$script,domain=whatever.org
+    /advertisers.$subdocument,domain=whatever.org

+These are atomic filters, they can't be decomposed into smaller filters.